debuglevel/omnitracker-git/README.md

 OMNITRACKER stores scripts in the `scripts` database table.
 Unfortunately, there is no version control of these scripts (except your database backups).
-This tool extracts all scripts and commits them in a git repository.
+This tool extracts all scripts and commits them into a git repository.
 This can be run as a one-shot or as a daemon (pulling every X seconds).